Purchasing a security camera system is a big decision, and we know you probably have plenty of questions.

 The delivery time of our standard shipping process averages between 5 to 8 business days.
 Expedited options are available for a faster shipping time.
 All orders are shipped by UPS.
 "In stock" items will typically be shipped within one business day.
 Items on back order may take additional time to ship.

-Lorex offers free shipping on orders over $3.99 USD.
-For all expedited mail services, the cost will be calculated upon entering your country, city and postal / zip Code.
+Lorex offers free shipping on orders over $50.
+For all expedited mail services, the cost will be calculated upon entering your country, city and postal / zip code.

-Every Lorex security camera will have a model number and every DVR / NVR will have a serial number.
-These are typically found on the reverse side of the DVR / NVR or security camera.
+Every Lorex security camera and recorder will have a model number and a serial number.
+These are typically found on the reverse side of the recorder or security camera.
 DVR / NVR serial numbers will be displayed either above or below the barcode, starting with M/N:*****.
 Likewise, the model number of each security camera will be displayed as Model No:*****.

-Every Lorex product can be returned within 60 days of delivery.
-Every product also includes a one-year warranty (two-years if product is purchased from lorextechnology.com).
-This warranty covers both defective products or parts.
+Every Lorex product can be returned within 30 days of delivery.
+Every product also includes a one-year warranty.
+This warranty covers both defective products and parts.
 If your product is deemed defective by us, you will be eligible to receive a replacement of the product (or a similar upgraded product).

 Digital Video Recorders (DVR) are analog while Network Video Recorders (NVR) are digital.
-For the most part, DVRs and NVRs provide you with the same functions, such as recording, motion detection, and remote connectivity.
-But are fundamental differences, as well.
+For the most part, DVRs and NVRs provide you with the same functions, such as recording, motion detection, data storage, and remote connectivity.
+But there are fundamental differences, as well.
 For instance, the way that security cameras are connected and how the recorders receive incoming video.
 DVRs, for example, receive footage from analog security cameras over RG59 siamese BNC cables.
-The DVR then encodes the footage (using H.264 Advanced Video Coding) and stores it to the hard drive.
+The DVR then encodes the footage and stores it to the hard drive.
 NVRs, on the other hand, receive footage that is already encoded and compressed by Digital IP security cameras over Cat5e Ethernet cables.
 For more information, please see our MPX or HD IP article.

 The amount of cameras you can connect to your DVR or NVR depends on the number of available channels.
 A 16 channel DVR can connect up to 16 cameras, for example.
 DVR models typically come in 4, 8, and 16 channel models, while NVR's typically come in 8, 16, and 32 channel models.